El Paso Public Libraries: Border Heritage

-Children's Services

-Children's services include special collections and programs at each branch of the system.
-During the summer months, the promotes an 8 week long Summer Reading Club in order to encourage literacy among children.
-The library was Ranked #6 in the list for Top 10 Libraries for Children by Livability.com.
-In addition, the library celebrates the annual Dia de los Niños/Dia de los Libros festival for children and literacy.

 Government Documents

 The El Paso Public Library is currently a selective Federal Depository for Government Documents, receiving 35% of documents published by the Government Printing Office (GPO).
 This department is also a depository for Texas State documents starting in 1966.
 Some items may be checked out and others are accessible online at the library's Government Documents page.
 On this page are guides and resources in addition to information about the Federal Depository Program.

-Teen Services

-Services specifically for teens are much newer.
-In the El Paso Public Library, Teen Services are created and implemented by the Teen Hangout Committee.
-Each library branch sends a member to the committee.
-Teen services include programming, special teen collections and a celebration known as TeenToberFest which is celebrated annually.

 Branches

 The Sergio Troncoso Branch of the El Paso Public Library, 9321 Alameda Avenue, El Paso, Texas.

 All El Paso Public Library Branches share resources and are connected to the same database.
 Materials from one branch may be requested and received at another.